nicholaides/boulevard/README.md

 The code is encrypted (and signed) with a shared secret.

 ### Can the server run *any* code?
-Right now, it only runs Ruby 1.9.3 (a limitation of Hook.io), but yes, it can run any code.
+Right now, it only runs Ruby 2.4.0, but yes, it can run any code.

 ### What about dependencies?
 At the moment, you'll have to stick to Ruby's standard library, which thankfully is rather robust.